 The West Gate Tunnel Project ventilation system design will be best practice and operate within stringent air quality standards to protect the health of communities and drivers using the tunnels.

-Tunnels can help reduce air pollution by moving traffic off roads where people live and work putting it underground.
+Road tunnels can help reduce air pollution by moving traffic off roads where people live and work, putting vehicles underground.
 In a tunnel, vehicle emissions can be controlled and dispersed more effectively and are monitored to ensure standards are met.

 With thousands of tunnels in the world, there are well-established and effective ways to design tunnels and ventilation systems so that there are no negative effects on local or regional air quality.